lingthio/Flask-User/docs/source/internationalization.rst

 Troubleshooting
 ---------------
-If the code looks right, but the account management forms are not being translated:
+If the code looks right, but the Flask-User forms are not being translated:

-* Check to see if the 'Flask-Babel' package has been installed (try using ``pip freeze``).
+* Check to see if the ``Flask-Babel`` package has been installed with ``pip freeze``.
 * Check to see if the browser has been configured to prefer the language you are testing.
-* Check to see if the 'translations/' directory is in the right place.
+* Check to see if the ``YOURAPP/translations/flask_user/`` directory is in the right place.